-Each of The Church of Jesus Christ of Latter-day Saints' 400-plus mission presidents supervises and trains hundreds of the more than 80,000 missionaries assigned to a specific geographic area.
+During their service, each mission president of The Church of Jesus Christ of Latter-day Saints that presides in one of the 400-plus missions around the world can be responsible for as many as 600 missionaries assigned to each specific geographic area.
 Most mission presidents and their wives serve for three consecutive years.

 Many mission presidents serve outside the United States.
 Some mission presidents have little previous experience with the language or culture of their new assignment.
 Others may have served in the country as a young missionary, but for most of them, assuming the role to guide a group of missionaries may seem overwhelming.

-Well over one million missionaries have served missions since the Church was organized in 1830.
+Well over 1 million missionaries have served missions since the Church was organized in 1830.
 The mission presidents who lead them have a heavy responsibility in directing the work of individual missionaries.

 Newly called mission presidents come from all walks of life, from many geographic locations, from varied experiences in Church leadership and from diverse family compositions.